quicwg/multipath/draft-ietf-quic-multipath.md

 SHOULD provide new connection IDs using MP_NEW_CONNECTION_ID frames.

-Retirement of connection IDs will not retire the Path ID that correspones to the connection ID or any other path ressources as the packet number space is associated with a path.
+Retirement of connection IDs will not retire the Path ID that corresponds to the connection ID or any other path ressources as the packet number space is associated with a path.

 The peer that sends the MP_RETIRE_CONNECTION_ID frame can keep sending data